 Hyobanche sp, a parasitic plant.

 A succulent.
-Identification welcomed!
+Identification welcome!

 more Crassula cultrata – these plants grow quite large.